Isn’t it funny how kids develop their version of what is manly. Media, school and friends all help form it.

 - 1/2 cup sliced almonds

 Line 2 baking trays with parchment and Add oats to mixing bowl set aside.
 Place dates in saucepan with 1/2 cup water bring to boil.
 Cook over medium heat, stirring, if dates stick add a bit more water, until thick puree is formed.
 Cool fully.
 Add banana to dates using blender or hand held stick blender puree until smooth and creamy.
 Mix oats and dates together coat well .
 Divide between two prepared baking trays.

-Bake 250F for 40-50 min Stirring granola every 10 min or so.
+Bake 250F watch closely – Stirring granola every 10 min or so.
 Granola is done when dry to touch and looks well toasted and crispy.
-Add in your nuts and any other dried fruit you desire.
+Approx 40 min – Add in your nuts and any other dried fruit (if fasting make sure dried fruit is not coated in sugar or candied).
 Allow to fully cool before storing.
 Do eat this within a couple weeks- unlike sugar based granola it wont last indefinitely as this does have natural ingredients.